Clear Secure

-Clear Secure, Inc. is an American technology company that operates biometric travel document verification systems at some major airports and stadiums.
+Clear Secure, Inc. is a biometrics-based technology company headquartered in New York City.
+The company operates travel document verification systems at numerous airports and stadiums.
 It was founded in 2003, but shut down in 2009 after filing for bankruptcy.
 It was relaunched in 2012 and went public in 2021.

 Clear partners with airports, who allow it to operate in exchange for commissions on new members.
 It has received scrutiny for security incidents in which people were able to pass through its system without proper identification.
 It has also been subject to ethical criticism for enabling wealthier flyers who can afford its service to bypass security lines without speeding up the security process as a whole.

 History

 Origin and founders

-Steven Brill and Ajay Amlani were original owners of Clear, a subsidiary of Verified Identity Pass, founded in 2003.
+Steven Brill and Ajay Amlani were the original owners of Clear, a subsidiary of Verified Identity Pass, founded in 2003.
 Ajay Amlani left the company in 2006 to pursue another identity technology company named YOU Technology.
 Steven Brill stepped away from the company in 2008.
 Clear shut down in 2009 after filing for bankruptcy.